Education-Cert Elem Ed (EDC)

 EDC 7418.
 CAPTL Student Teaching Add-On.
 (1 Credit)

-EDC 7418 is the final component in the CAPTL Program for students completing an add-on license.
-Student Teaching allows the student to practice the variety of theories they have studied throughout the program.
-All CAPTL coursework, clinicals and portfolio requirements need to be met prior to the start of this course.
+This course is the final component in the CAPTL Program for students completing an add-on license.
+Student teaching allows candidates to apply and practice the variety of theories they have studied throughout the program.
+Candidates will engage in planning, delivering, assessing, and adjusting instruction within their licensure area, developing the skills necessary to meet the diverse needs of learners.

 EDC 7420.
 CAPTL Portfolio I. (0 Credits)